 Moreover, they are also suitable for living with other pets, such as dogs.
 Of course, not all dog breeds can co-exist with a feline.
 Amiable and laid-back dog breeds are ideal companions for American Shorthairs.
 Make sure you’re introducing the two pets in a safe and controlled environment to avoid any unpleasant accidents.

 Even though American Shorthairs are muscular and aren’t lazy, they are more prone to becoming obese than most cat breeds.
 So it’s important to monitor your kitty’s weight and make sure it has a well-balanced diet consisting primary of dried cat food.

 This feline breed requires exercise on a daily basis.
 Interactive cat trees, ball toys, laser chasing games, and so forth offer great ways to exercise.
 Another idea is to teach your American Shorthair how to walk on a leash.
 And yes, walking your cat on a leash is indeed possible.
 You just need a proper leash and harness, and a lot of patience.

 This breed has medium-level grooming requirements.
 American Shorthairs have a thick and short fur coat.
 Grooming comes easily with these furballs as long as it’s done regularly.

 The breed is well-known for its moderate shedding and lack of matting.
-You’ll need to brush your American Shorthair kitty a few times a week in order to remove dead fur on tangled cat hair.
+You’ll need to brush your American Shorthair kitty a few times a week in order to remove dead fur.
 Bathing your cat and maintaining its dental hygiene are also important.

-As they grow older, they will eventually be prone to developing diseases.
-However, the American Shorthair’s approximate lifespan is far longer than the one of most cat breeds.
+As they grow older, they will eventually be prone to developing more diseases, of course.
+However, the American Shorthair’s approximate lifespan is far longer than most cat breeds.
 They can easily live up to 20 happy years.

 American Shorthairs are a sheer pleasure to be around.
-Their friendly, playful and placid temper, along with their lovely physical appearances are two of the main reasons as to why they’ve grown so popular.
+Their friendly, playful, and placid tempers, along with their lovely physical appearances, are two of the main reasons why they’ve grown so popular.